How to Break Out of a Victim Mentality – Part 3

 There are no magic fairies that are going to swoop in and save the day.
 Just like your chances of winning the lottery are extremely low.

-While a bit of harmless fantasising about things miraculously being fixed for you is normal, having an unrealistic view of the situation won’t do you any good.
+While a bit of harmless fantasizing about things miraculously being fixed for you is normal, having an unrealistic view of the situation won’t do you any good.
 If you are waiting for someone or something to save you, you could be in for a big disappointment.

-Be your own hero.
-Save yourself.
+Be your own hero!
+Save yourself!

 Don’t give up

-Above all you have to stay strong.
 Make up a list of your strengths to remind yourself of them.
 Be determined that your current adversity will not define you into the future.
 Make up a list of problems that you have already overcome.
-Give yourself credit for being strong and resilient.

 Make up a list of your joys and blessings.
 It is important to be grateful for the wonderful things we do have in our lives.